alexQiSong/scSTEM/README.md

 ![Alt text](img/comparison.png?raw=true "comparison")

 To zoom-in the plot, you may hold and drag the right mouse.
 To move the plot in the window, you may hold and drag the left mouse.

+# STEM Java program
+We have made changes to original STEM Java prgram as in https://github.com/jernst98/STEM_DREM.
+The modified version of STEM, along with its source code, can be downloaded from: https://github.com/alexQiSong/scSTEM-STEM-java

 # Contact
 Contact us if you have any questions:
 Qi (Alex) Song: qisong@andrew.cmu.edu; sqsq3178@gmail.com